eslint/eslint/docs/rules/key-spacing.md

     soUseAnotherLine };
 ```

-The follow patterns are considered warnings:
+The following patterns are considered warnings:

 ```js
 // "key-spacing": [2, {